Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 will be an index *after* the `stop` (otherwise the slice will be [empty](empty-slice)).

-It's worth pointing out that unlike all other slices we have seen so far, a negative `step` reverses the order that the elements are returned relative to the original list.
+It's worth pointing out that unlike every other slice we have seen so far, a negative `step` reverses the order that the elements are returned relative to the original list.
 In fact, one of the most common uses of a negative `step` is `a[::-1]`, which reverses the list: